cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/sitesMap.md

 * **Yellow** - the number of deployments in which active workflow execution is performed.
 * **Blue** - the number of deployments with non-started nodes.
 * **Red** - the number of deployments with failed workflow execution.

+## Map provider

+Sites Map widget uses [Leaflet](https://leafletjs.com/) library for displaying interactive map.
+This library can display various types of maps from different providers.
+The list of all supported providers can be found in [leaflet-providers](https://github.com/leaflet-extras/leaflet-providers) repository.

+Sites Map widget with default configuration displays map tiles provided by [Stadia Maps](https://stadiamaps.com/).
+You can change the provider in [User Configuration]({{< relref "working_with/console/customization/user-configuration.md" >}}).

 ## Settings